 - Add nuts to popcorn for a delicious snack.

 - Add a handful of nuts to steamed veggies for added flavor.

 As we already alluded to, nuts are rich in good fats.
-Eating them can be part of a healthy, balanced, keto diet.
+Eating them can be part of a healthy, balanced low-carb or keto diet.
 They contain a plethora of essential nutrients needed for optimal health.
 Eating more nuts may help decrease risk factors for a number of chronic diseases.
 Not on keto?
-Or Paleo, Atkin, or Carnivore?
-No matter because the benefits eating nuts confer don't discriminate.
+Or Paleo, Atkins, Whole30, or Carnivore?
+It doesn't matter because the benefits of eating nuts don't discriminate.
 Grab some FBOMB macadamia nut butter packs to eat anywhere, any time.